-Itemized cost estimates from an unrelated third party are required to substantiate the construction costs in the development budget.
+- Itemized cost estimates from an unrelated third party are required to substantiate the construction costs in the development budget.
 To be an unrelated third party, there can be no identity of interest between the organization providing the qualified cost estimates and any organization with an ownership interest, including the developer, the general contractor, and any member of the development team, their subsidiaries or affiliates.
 The project architect may constitute an unrelated third party provided the above conditions are met.
-If any member of the development team or ownership has an identity of interest with the entity providing the qualified cost estimate, the identity of interest relationship must be disclosed.

-Estimates must indicate the status of the design process (i.e. preliminary drawings, working drawings with outline specifications, full-scale drawings and specifications, etc.).

-The unrelated third party must indicate which standards/codes were used in developing the cost estimates.

-The unrelated third party must submit a signed statement certifying that the cost estimates for any rehabilitation work being done are sufficient to meet ODSA's Residential Rehabilitation Standards.
+If any member of the development team or ownership has an identity of interest with the entity providing the qualified cost estimate, the identity of interest relationship must be disclosed. - Estimates must indicate the status of the design process (at least 80% plans and specs). - The unrelated third party must indicate which standards/codes were used in developing the cost estimates. - The unrelated third party must submit a signed statement certifying that the cost estimates for any rehabilitation work being done are sufficient to meet ODSA's Residential Rehabilitation Standards.